Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 ##### Secrets Manager

-Sensitive environment variables can be injected using the ecs_container_secrets variable, which maps variable names to AWS Secrets Manager secret ARNs. **The assumption is made that the name of the secret is the same as the name of the environment variable.** The module automatically handles the injection of secret values into the container at runtime.
+Sensitive environment variables can be injected using the `ecs_container_secrets` variable, which maps variable names to AWS [Secrets Manager](https://github.com/Cyber4All/terraform-cyber4all-catalog/blob/main/modules/secrets-manager/README.md) secret ARNs. **The assumption made by this module is that the name of the secret is the same as the name of the environment variable.** Unintended behavior will occur is this assumption is broken.
+The module automatically handles the injection of secret values into the container at runtime.
 An example of setting secrets is shown below.

 ```hcl
 module "example" {